Firm but still molds to the body

 At $179.95, this mattress is not cheap, but it can be found marked down for around $120, which isn’t super expensive either.
 With such a supportive and comfortable fit and great customer care, we think King Koil has a great price-to-quality ratio.
 In our opinion, it’s one of the best options in its category.

 King Koil Luxury Raised Air Mattress vs. Intex Dura-Beam Standard Series Essential Rest Airbed

 Though King Koil’s air bed is more expensive than the Intex Dura-Beam inflatable mattress (around $69), we tested both and think the former is worth the extra bucks.
 First, King Koil comes with a one-year warranty, while Intex only offers 30 days.
 But more importantly, we noticed a difference in durability.
 The materials that make up the Intex feel cheaper and more prone to punctures, and it leaked air during use.
 The King Koil, on the other hand, felt super sturdy and kept its shape overnight.

 The King Koil also stands taller, which provides a sleeping experience that’s closer to the one you get on a traditional bed.
 The Intex stores in its bag more easily than the King Koil, but otherwise, King Koil seems to be the better, safer choice.

 The King Koil Luxury Raised Air Mattress seems like a splurge, but if you’re hoping to provide a temporary bed that feels like home, then it’s worth it.
 It’s firm, but it molds to your body for great back support and posture.
 It’s also easy to use and more durable than many on the market.

-- Product Name QUEEN SIZE Luxury Raised Air Mattress
+- Product Name Queen Air Mattress with Built-in Pump

 - Product Brand King Koil